Worth County Vehicle Impound Guide

 - Have someone else pick it up: A licensed driver can retrieve the vehicle on your behalf.

-- They need: Their valid driver's license, written authorization from you (a signed note), and the vehicle title or registration.
+- They need: Their valid driver's license, a signed authorization letter from you, and the vehicle title or registration.

 Understanding the costs associated with vehicle impoundment is vital.
 These fees can add up quickly, so acting fast is crucial.